idea-fasoc/datasheet-scrubber/README.md

 We need python 3.7 for this part.
 Moreover we need these libraries that you can use pip to install in PowerShell/terminal.
 - install and upgrade pip: python -m pip install --upgrade pip
 - pip install pandas

-3. pip install -U scipy
+- pip install -U scipy

-4. pip install matplot
+- pip install matplot

-5. pip install matplotlib
+- pip install matplotlib

-6. pip install pdfminer.six
+- pip install pdfminer.six

-7. pip install pypdf2
+- pip install pypdf2

-8. pip install request
+- pip install request

-9. pip install lxml
+- pip install lxml

-10. pip install tabula-py
+- pip install tabula-py

-11. pip install sklearn
+- pip install sklearn

-12. pip install regex
+- pip install regex
+- pip install keras
+- pip install tensorflow
+- pip install pdf2image
+- pip install pillow
+- pip install pytesseract
+- pip install -U numpy
+- pip install opencv-python

+Here we propose two different approaches:
+- Categorition using Bag of words, text extraction using regular expression, and table extraction using tabula (please see [here](https://github.com/chezou/tabula-py) for more information)
+- Categorition, text extraction, and table extraction using Convolutional neural network (CNN) (please see [here](https://en.wikipedia.org/wiki/Convolutional_neural_network) for more information)
+ - If you want to test the CNN part, we need more softwares:
+  - Poppler
+  - Tesseract

 ### Getting Started
 These are steps for compiling codes: